Proven Wrong. Blog #441.

 Clearly, I was on the road to success and completely on board regarding what not to say.
 Yet I failed again, justifying the unnecessary.
 Why did I do that, and how did I let that happen?

-The first thing that came to my mind was Judas and how he must have felt denying Jesus three times.
-He was aware that one of the disciples would betray Jesus, never thinking it could be him, not recognizing his betrayal until it was too late.
+The first thing that came to my mind was Judas and how he must have felt betraying Jesus, or Peter denying him.
+The disciples were aware of the possibility of denying Jesus; each individual did not believe they could be the one, Peter not recognizing until it was too late.

 I am thinking Jesus may have wanted me to see how easy it is to fall into a pattern of wrongdoing, even when our mind and heart are knowing and seeking the right solution.